parson-AG/cidm-graph-iirds-sample/README.md

 		  ?topic iirds:title ?title .	}
 ```

-The result table lists all topics that are relevant when using the PI fan.
-The metadata Use was never assigned to a topic and is derived from the more detailed product lifecicle phases that were assigned to the topic.
+The result table lists ten topics that are relevant when using the PI fan.
+The metadata Use was never assigned to a topic and is derived from the more detailed product lifecycle phases that were assigned to the topic.
 The iiRDS schema does allow to find all topics that are about use due to the class hierarchy.
-The iiRDS package was build using the [DITA OT iiRDS plugin](https://www.dita-ot.org/plugins/org.iirds.dita.package) which added some schema information about direct parent classes.
+The iiRDS package was built using the [DITA OT iiRDS plugin](https://www.dita-ot.org/plugins/org.iirds.dita.package) which added some schema information about direct parent classes.

 ## Adding the iiRDS schema
 Requirements: